For years, we’ve been applying ice packs, and frozen peas to help alleviate swelling or soothe aches and pains.

 Some devices have to be timed within 15 or 30-minute increments, while others allow you hours of continued use.

-Depending on your condition, you will need to utilize cold therapy for a specified time so this is an important feature to consider before you purchase.
+Depending on your condition, you will need to utilize ice therapy for a specified time so this is an important feature to consider before you purchase.

-An extra-long tube allows you the flexibility to move around without having to lug the machine with you wherever you go.
+An extra-long tube allows you the flexibility to move around without having to lug the cold therapy machine with you wherever you go.

 Another option is a detachable tube which allows you to remove it during use if you need to go somewhere.